-If you want to know what not to eat, check my post on worst pregnancy foods!
+If you want to know what not to eat, check my post on the worst pregnancy foods!

 Greek yogurt is a delicious source of calcium and protein.
 It has twice as much protein as regular yogurt.

-Yogurt has also probiotics, which is harmless bacteria that boost your digestive system.
+Yogurt has also probiotics, which are harmless bacteria that boost your digestive system.
 It helps with nausea and constipation!
 It also decreases the risk of hemorrhoids.
 Go yogurt!

 As a pro-tip, you can freeze some yogurt in an ice tray and nibble them to decrease that dreaded nausea.
 Home-made frozen yogurt!

 A word of warning.
 Even though yogurt is one of my favorite high-risk pregnancy superfoods, you should avoid some types of yogurt.
 The yogurt that is made with unpasteurized milk is a big no-no because the bacteria in it can cause a risk of infection.
 Additionally, avoid any full-fat or sugared yogurt too, in order to watch your weight during your pregnancy!

 This high-fat pregnancy fruit has tremendous benefits during pregnancy.
 And many studies back up its positive effects!

 First of all, eating avocados can help reduce the risks (or severity) of preeclampsia.
 Yep, you read that right, avocado is high in potassium.
 And potassium helps lower your blood pressure.